Sojourner Truth Academy

 Extra programming

 Sojourner Truth Academy believes that participation in extracurricular activities increases a scholar’s sense of attachment to their school.
 Thereby, increasing academic achievement, & reducing truancy.
-We offer a variety of extracurricular activities for our scholars, such as boys & girls basketball, cheerleading, debate, soccer & middle school girls club.
+They offer a variety of extracurricular activities for students, such as boys & girls basketball, choir, Queer & Allied Scholars Club, cheerleading, debate, soccer, & middle school Girls Science Club, SciGirls.

 How to enroll